About Us

 Sustainability

 What is a sustainable business?
-It is a business actively trying to cause no unnecessary environmental harm while conducting business.
-At Dunsel’s sustainability looks like using 85% up-cycled materials paired with high-quality ethically made raw materials that we utilize to increase the lifetime of our products.
+It is a business actively trying to not cause unnecessary environmental harm while conducting business.
+At Dunsel’s, sustainability looks like using 85% up-cycled materials paired with high-quality ethically made raw materials that we utilize to increase the lifetime of our products.
 While we still use virgin materials, it is primarily in the straps and zippers because the bag is unusable if those fail.
 A sustainable product has to have a long life to spread the impact of the virgin materials but also the footprint of the manufacturing process.
 We are constantly searching for more sustainable options in our virgin materials.